 In lessons the children learn to sing in harmony, both to read music and play instruments by ear, to accompany songs with tuned and untuned percussion instruments and to move to music.
 We endeavour to include a fun, varied, interactive and engaging content in all lessons.

-In addition to their weekly hour of music each week, all children in Year 3 also learn to play either the violin or cello as part of the curriculum with string specialists and perform in three String Concerts throughout the year.
-When children move into Year 4, they then have the opportunity to learn a Brass instrument for half of the year and a Woodwind instrument for half of the year.
+In addition to their weekly hour of music each week, all children in Year 3 also learn to play either the violin or cello with a strings specialist as part of the curriculum; they perform in a strings concert in the summer term.
+When children move into Year 4, they then have the opportunity to learn woodwind instrument and again, perform in a concert at the end of the academic year.
 These lessons are an embedded part of the curriculum and a real opportunity for children to get a feel for different instruments to then carry on further should they wish.

 Whether it be ‘samba’, ‘traditional concert pieces’ or ‘singing’, all of our pupils have the opportunity to experience and enjoy performing.

-We have additional visiting specialists and clubs for Speech & Drama, Ballet and Dance.
+We have additional visiting specialists for Speech & Drama.